The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: RG Analysis

-Furthermore, raising $M_X$ to values near the Planck scale alleviates an even grosser difficulty of the MSGUT one loop unification scenario with ${\bf{210\oplus126\oplus\oot }}$ Higgs system without threshold effects \cite{trmin} : the presence of a Landau pole in the gauge coupling evolution at $\Lambda_X\sim 5 M_X$ i.e lying just above the perturbative unification scale but well below the Planck scale.
+Raising $M_X$ to values near the Planck scale also alleviates an apparent gross difficulty of the MSGUT one loop unification scenario with ${\bf{210\oplus126\oplus\oot }}$ Higgs system without threshold effects \cite{trmin} : the presence of a Landau pole in the gauge coupling evolution at $\Lambda_X\sim 5 M_X$.
 The problem is only worsened by the introduction of the $\mathbf{120}$.
 If the Unification scale is raised close to the Planck scale by the threshold effects that we have calculated then the strongly coupled dynamics at $\Lambda_X$ occurs at or close to the Planck scale itself.
-This strengthens the heuristic arguments \cite{tas} that envision a (calculable) UV condensation of coset gauginos in the supersymmetric GUT (along with chiral vevs related by the Konishi anomaly and therefore an associated induced gravity a la AdS-CFT \cite{ranark} ) which drives the breaking of the GUT symmetry\cite{tas}.
-It is worth remarking that such a scenario naturally overcomes all the fundamental objections\cite{david} that led to an abandonment of the induced gravity scenarios of the 1980s.
-Moreover since the cutoff of the perturbative theory is about an order of magnitude less than the scale of UV condensation and the Planck scale - which coincide, it is natural to surmise that the gauge strong coupling dynamics induces gravity characterized by $M_P\sim\Lambda_X$.
+The Planck scale becomes a physical cut off in both the gauge and gravity sectors.
+This strengthens the heuristic arguments \cite{tas} that envision a UV condensation of coset gauginos in the supersymmetric GUT which drives the breaking of the GUT symmetry\cite{tas}.
+Such a scenario may overcome the objections\cite{david} that led to an abandonment of the induced gravity scenarios of the 1980s.
+Since the cutoff of the perturbative theory is about an order of magnitude less than the scale of UV condensation and the Planck scale - which coincide - it is natural to surmise that the gauge strong coupling dynamics induces gravity characterized by $M_P\sim\Lambda_X$.
 In this picture the MSSM Grand Desert evolution finds $SO(10)$ completion when it crosses the superheavy mass thresholds and then $SO(10)$ quickly defines its own physical UV cutoff : $\Lambda_X \sim 5 M_X$.
 A supersymmetric theory with a physical cutoff escapes the objections (raised on grounds of ambiguity of cutoff dependent contributions\cite{david}) against gravity induced by gauge theory dynamics.
 The coincidence of the scale of condensation and the Planck scale is of course the nub of the matter.
-Previous attempts to construct induced gravity from asymptotically free theories had no plausible reason at all why a large Planck scale should be induced by gauge theory(e.g QCD or some variety of Technicolour) without any intrinsic truly large scale in it at all.
-Here however we are `gifted' with coincident Planck and strong \emph{supersymmetric }(therefore holomorphically controlled and calculable\cite{tas}) condensation scales with no extra assumptions at all.
-Combined with the enlistment\cite{bs} of the MSSM singlets internal to the GUT in the cause of specifying the softly broken supersymmetry low energy theory, the whole scenario sounds almost too much like a free lunch to be true !
+Previous attempts to construct induced gravity from asymptotically free theories had no plausible reason why a large Planck scale should be induced by gauge theory(e.g QCD or some variety of Technicolour) without any intrinsic large scale .
+Here however we are `gifted' with coincident Planck and strong \emph{supersymmetric }(therefore holomorphically controlled and calculable\cite{tas}) condensation scales with no extra assumptions .